 A veritable open-air museum and a hidden gem in south Delhi, the park – which is actually a protected forest area – spans some 200 acres and contains more than 440 major and minor monuments dating from the Tomara Rajputs era (10th century) right through to the British Raj in the 1800s.

 Highlights include the 16th-century Adham Khan’s Mausoleum, Zafar Mahal (a summer palace used by the Mughals), the Dargah of Qutab Sahib shrine, the long pre-Islamic walls of Lal Kot, the 13th-century tomb of Ghiyas ud din Balban, a powerful ancient ruler, and the historic Rajon ki Baoli, Delhi’s finest step-well.
-As you can see, spanning centuries, the variety of unearthed historical sites is staggering, and provides a real insight into Delhi’s fascinating past.

 6 – Meet celebrities (almost) at Madame Tussauds